Learning (long version)

 Progress in any field relies on the continual invention or identification of new constraints, the illumination of old, forgotten ones, and the discarding of ones that no longer serve the purpose at hand.8 Progress in human development also relies on the ability to use, change and (re)invent constraints.
 Our use, in fact, begins at birth as each infant adheres assiduously—albeit unconsciously—to the constraints laid down by Newtonian physics (and/or God, depending on your point of view).
 Doing so makes it possible, over the course of months, for each child to learn how to crawl, stand and eventually walk.

-In the Feldenkrais Method, practitioners carefully choose among a virtually limitless number of constraints in order to better address what students are able to learn at any given moment.
-And when students run into difficulties, practitioners will often alter the constraints, seeking a better match between their needs and abilities.
-In this manner, practitioners afford students more opportunities for discovery and learning.
+Slowing Down Faster teachers carefully choose among a virtually limitless number of constraints in order to better address what students are able to learn at any given moment.
+And when students run into difficulties, teachers will often alter the constraints, seeking a better match between their needs and abilities.
+In this manner, teachers afford students more opportunities for discovery and learning.

-Concretely, Feldenkrais classes normally involve slowing down and exploring movement to the degree that students can sense and therefore move themselves in fundamentally new ways.
-This process of methodical exploration and learning is what practitioners of the Method refer to as gaining awareness through movement.
+Concretely, Slowing Down Faster classes normally involve slowing down and exploring movement to the degree that students can sense and therefore move themselves in fundamentally new ways.
+This process of methodical exploration and learning is what teachers of SDF refer to as gaining awareness through wonder and exploration.
 And the approach stems from the notion that learning is the process of becoming aware of what a moment ago, we were not aware of.
 Learning, from this perspective, could be considered the act of increasing awareness.

-In light of this, Feldenkrais could be considered the art of bringing awareness to the process (i.e. exploring), rather than simply focusing exclusively on the end result (i.e. mimicking or performing).
+In light of this, Slowing Down Faster could be considered the art of bringing awareness to the process (i.e. exploring), rather than simply focusing exclusively on the end result (i.e. mimicking or performing).
 From this standpoint, improvement is not so much proportional to the amount of effort you exert or the number of facts you can recite, as it is to the amount that your awareness increases each time you explore a particular activity.
 By awareness, I am speaking of what you actually sense and feel in your body.
 I am speaking, in other words, of an increase in sense-ability.
 And because sense-ability generally increases with diminishing effort, improvement normally occurs most rapidly when you exert less effort rather than more.
 You could consequently say that improvement is inversely proportional to the amount of (extraneous) effort you exert.
-And from this standpoint it would be more apt to say, as Feldenkrais Practitioners often do, “No pain, more gain.”
+And from this standpoint it would be more apt to say, as Slowing Down Faster teachers often do, “No pain, more gain.”

 Of course, this does not mean that you should never try harder, but rather that doing so as we are taught—that is, exclusively and therefore without attending to sense-ability—strictly limits improvement.
 And this brings me to the crux of the matter: if the greatest improvement occurs through increasing sense-ability, then it behooves us to make increasing sense-ability rather than increasing effort our main focus.